Bone tumors, also known as bone cancer, are malignant tumors that can occur in any type of bone tissue.

 Malignant tumors that originate in the bone tissue itself are called primary bone cancer, and are quite rare.
 Cancer that metastasizes (spreads) to the bones from elsewhere in the body is known as metastatic or secondary cancer, and is more common.
 Benign, or non-malignant, tumors can also develop in the bones, but unlike cancer, they do not spread or destroy bone tissue.

-You can also review the tabs at top of this page for information on bone tumor types, symptoms, diagnosis, and treatment.
+Review the tabs at top of this page for information on bone tumor types, symptoms, diagnosis, and treatment.

 - Multiple myeloma: Multiple myeloma can affect the bones, but it is actually a rare form of blood cancer that begins in the plasma cells in the bone marrow.
 Excessive cells may eventually mass together to form a tumor or tumors in many bones of the body.
 The average age of occurrence is 60 years of age, although it may occur any time between 20 and 80.